cabforum/servercert/docs/EVG.md

 ## 10.2.
 EV Certificate Request Requirements

-The Certificate Request requirements in Section 4.1.2 of the Baseline Requirements apply equally to EV Certificates subject to the additional more stringent ageing and updating requirement of [Section 11.14](#requirements-for-re-use-of-existing-documentation) of these Guidelines.
+The Certificate Request requirements in Section 4.1.2 of the Baseline Requirements apply equally to EV Certificates subject to the additional more stringent ageing and updating requirement of [Section 11.14](#requirements-for-re-use-of-existing-documentation).

 ## 10.3.
 Requirements for Subscriber Agreement and Terms of Use